Henryville, Pennsylvania

 Henryville is an unincorporated community in Paradise Township, Monroe County, Pennsylvania, United States.
 Henryville is located by the intersection of Pennsylvania Route 191 and Pennsylvania Route 715.

 Henryville has not been included in past Census counts.

-On April 6, 1895, a small building used as sleeping quarters across from the Henryville House burnt down.
+Henryville was founded on March 24, 1736, by a man named Andrew Comstock.
+Comstock put his whole life aside to focus on building infrastructure for what would later become the town of Henryville.